2000 NBA Finals: Aftermath

 The Lakers and the Pacers would meet again 23 years later in the championship game of the inaugural NBA In-Season Tournament, with the Lakers winning 123–109.
+The Pacers returned to the NBA Finals in 2025, their second NBA Finals appearance in franchise history, losing to the Oklahoma City Thunder.

 Riots

 During the Lakers' victory on June 18, an estimated crowd of over 30,000 fans gathered outside Staples Center to view the game and later celebrate the victory.
 However; as the crowd grew during the night following the victory, fans began acting unruly until the celebrations devolved into a riot.
 Fans began lighting numerous bonfires or torching nearby cars in the street, things devolved quickly as vandals also began looting and vandalizing nearby buildings.
 LAPD was criticized for its late response hours after the damage began, there was no released total of the overall property damage (sources estimate approximately $500,000), but 70 cars and a local dealership were destroyed.
 Upon seeing the destruction following the victory, owner Dr. Jerry Buss and Magic Johnson would heavily condemn the vandalism and urge fans to leave the area and celebrate in peace.
 LAPD were forced to re evaluate their security plans for that election year's Democratic National Convention following the destruction.